aregtech/areg-sdk/docs/DEVELOP.md

 7. The configuration files to customize compilation are in [conf](../conf) directory.
 8. The documentation is in the [docs](../docs) directory.

-Some more information about file structure is in [README.md](./readme.md).
+Some more information about file structure is in [this](./readme.md) document.

 ## Service interface prototype